worktheclock/replit.github.io/repls/secrets-environment-variables.md

 // prints '38zdJSDF48fKJSD4824fN'
 ```

 Note that you cannot set environment variables for repls that have only a frontend, e.g. HTML repls.
+Also note that environment variables set through the UI are not available in the Replit shell (e.g. with `echo $MY_VARIABLE`).